ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-String text = "text_example"; // String | The text in which food items such as dish names and ingredients should be detected in. try {
+String text = "text_example"; // String | The text in which food items, such as dish names and ingredients, should be detected in. try {
     Object result = apiInstance.detectFoodInText(text);
     System.out.println(result);